On (urban) Country learning through field schools and storymaps

 Field school storymaps – what did they do?

-On completion of the field school, students reflected upon their learning, citing the time on site, listening to Uncle John and learning through the Kin & Country framework as being the three most powerful elements that helped them develop a Country-centred approach.
-Given many of them will go on to be the planners and teachers of the future, students reported feeling better equipped to engage Indigenous knowledge and progress in policy and praxis in their professional careers.
-At a personal level, we hope the unit gave students some understanding and even their own experience of connecting with urban Country.
+Given many of the students will go on to be the planners and educators of the future, students reported feeling better equipped to engage Indigenous knowledges and knowledge-holders in their professional careers.
+At a personal level, we hope the unit gives students some understanding and first-hand experiences of connecting with (urban) Country.

 Explore student storymaps